Tens of thousands of NHS nurses go on strike

-Picket lines are being set up at dozens of hospitals in a dispute over pay, with the Welsh Government saying services will be “significantly impacted”.
+Health minister Maria Caulfield said around 70,000 appointments, procedures and surgeries were lost in England due to the strike.
+Thousands more will be affected in Northern Ireland and Wales.

+She said: “Cancer surgeries are going to be closed in those 44 trusts in England.
+We reckon it’s about 70,000 appointments, procedures, surgeries that will be lost.”
-Thousands of NHS appointments and operations have been cancelled because of the strike, with the health service running a bank holiday-style service in many areas.

-The Royal College of Nursing (RCN) has said it will still staff chemotherapy, emergency cancer services, dialysis, critical care units, neonatal and paediatric intensive care.
+The health service was running a bank holiday-style service in many areas, though the Royal College of Nursing (RCN) has said it would still staff chemotherapy, emergency cancer services, dialysis, critical care units, neonatal and paediatric intensive care, alongside several other services.

-Some areas of mental health and learning disability and autism services are also exempt, while trusts have been told they can request staffing for specific clinical needs.

-When it comes to adult A&E and urgent care, nurses will work Christmas Day-style rotas.

-Saffron Cordery, interim chief executive of NHS Providers, told the PA news agency NHS trusts were “pulling out all the stops” to lessen the impact on patients.
+Saffron Cordery, interim chief executive of NHS Providers, said trusts are “pulling out all the stops” to reduce the impact on patients.

-She said: “The picture will vary across the country as trust leaders work out service levels with unions locally.

-“But it’s inevitable that some operations or appointments will have to be rescheduled and trusts are pulling out all the stops to minimise disruption.

-“The cold snap has ramped up demand that was already at or close to record levels, but on strike day NHS trusts will do everything they can to ensure that essential services are properly staffed and patient safety, always the number one priority, is safeguarded.”

-RCN chief executive Pat Cullen has accused Health Secretary Steve Barclay of “belligerence” after he refused to discuss the issue of pay.
+It comes after RCN chief executive Pat Cullen accused Health Secretary Steve Barclay of “belligerence” after he refused to discuss the issue of pay.

-He has repeatedly said the Government is sticking to the recommendations of the independent pay review body, which said nurses should get a pay rise of around £1,400.
+Mr Barclay has said the Government is sticking to the recommendations of the independent pay review body, which said nurses should get a pay rise of around £1,400.

-The RCN has been calling for a pay rise at 5% above inflation, though it has indicated it would accept a lower offer.
+The RCN has been calling for a pay rise at five per cent above inflation, though it has indicated it would accept a lower offer.

 When it submitted the 5% figure to the independent pay review body in March, inflation was running at 7.5%.